dendriel/princeps/README.md

 ## TODO

-- Update docs
-  - add doc about the infrastructure
-  - explain the images

 - Add a message-log (or a chat) to improve the notifications experience
 - Allows to display players entering the lobby
 - Add sounds